lindsayad/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVMomentumFriction.md

 right-hand-side of the equation.
 When moved to the left-hand side, which is done when setting up a Newton scheme, the term becomes positive which is what is shown in the source code itself.
-Though the functional forms above are identical and their treatment in this kernel is identical, there is a fundamental conceptual difference.
-Darcy is meant to represent viscous effects and should have a linear dependence on the fluid velocity, whereas Forchheimer is meant to represent inertial effects and should have a quadratic dependence on velocity.
-These additional dependencies, as well as other prefactors commonly present in the Darcy and Forchheimer models, are baked into the definition of the friction factors.
+Darcy and Forchheimer terms represent fundamentally different friction effects.
+Darcy is meant to represent viscous effects and as shown in [darcy] has a linear dependence on the fluid velocity.
+Meanwhile, Forchheimer is meant to represent inertial effects and as shown in [forchheimer] has a quadratic dependence on velocity.

 ## Computation of friction factors and pre-factors id=friction_example